xashx/Firstone/README.md

 # Firstone
-Trying out GitHub for the forst time
+Trying out GitHub for the first time